thriveweb/sailinginparadise/content/pages/home.md

   - buttonUrl: cruise/gold-coast-sunset-city-lights-cruise/
     description: 2 hour of bliss on the Gold Coast Broadwater at dusk...
     title: Sunset & City Lights
+  - buttonUrl: /cruise/gold-coast-island-cruise/
+    description: 3 hour afternoon cruise with light lunch and beach activities.
+    title: Island Cruise
   - buttonUrl: cruise/gift-vouchers/
     description: A beautiful evening on the water at sunset
     title: Gift the gift of experience
+  - buttonUrl: boat-charter/gold-coast-family-charters/
+    description: >-
+      Hire a private yacht for your small family group to enjoy our beautiful waterways and the Queensland sunshine!
+    title: Small family day charters
 featuredBanner:
   buttonTitle: An update on our outdoor sailing operations at this time
   buttonUrl: posts/sailing-during-covid-19-pandemic/